lunchbag/hugo-blog/content/posts/the-biggest-mistakes-i-ve-made-with-lunch-money-so-far.md

 title = "The biggest mistakes I've made with Lunch Money (so far)"

 +++
+Quick introduction: 👋 Hi, I'm Jen!
+I'm the founder, chief budgeter, engineer & designer behind [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.

 It's been 6 months since the official launch of [Lunch Money](https://lunchmoney.app) so I thought I would take this time to reflect on the biggest mistakes I've made (so far).

 # Mistake: Having an ill-prepared launch

-Lunch Money was [launched via Show HN](https://news.ycombinator.com/item?id=20811287) on Hacker News in late August 2019.
+We [launched via Show HN](https://news.ycombinator.com/item?id=20811287) on Hacker News in late August 2019.
 Readers upheld Lunch Money's standing on the front page for nearly 24 hours!

 About an hour into the launch, I started to get notifications and emails that users couldn't connect their accounts via Plaid, our third-party banking importer.
 Instantly assuming that Plaid was wrongfully rate-limiting me, I spammed their support channel and the two friends I know who worked there, crying for help.
 That is until I realized that it was my own dumb fault because I accidentally left my Plaid environment set to development which only supported 100 connected accounts.
 My free test accounts which I had been diligently rationing up until this point had been depleted.